j620656786206/hugoblog/content/post/en/Firebase Email Verification (Part 27)/index.en.md

         }
     }

-We want this method being invoked when uew user is registered, so go to <code>registerNewEmail</code>, when the user is succefully register call this method
+We want this method being invoked when new user is registered, so go to <code>registerNewEmail</code>, when the user is succefully register call this method

 <code>FirebaseMethods</code>